Visit to The Mary Rose Museum

 The conservation process took over 30 years to complete, and today, the Mary Rose is proudly reunited with some of her artefacts.
 On display in the Museum, they tell the powerful stories of the people who lived, worked, and perished aboard the ship.
 The Mary Rose also stands as a tribute to the dedicated individuals who tirelessly worked to bring her back to the surface, preserving a piece of history for future generations to explore and admire.

-This visit to the Museum in Portsmouth Historic Dockyard follows on from the talk at The Hornet on 27th March.
-The two events are separate and you can book on either or both.
+This visit to the Museum in Portsmouth Historic Dockyard follows on from the very informative talk we held at The Hornet on 27th March.